 Data Pipelines in Snowflake

-Modern Data Engineering with Snowflake's platform allows you to use data pipelines to move data into your data lake or data warehouse.
+Modern Data Engineering with Snowflake's platform allows you to use data pipelines for data ingestion into your data lake or data warehouse.
 Data pipelines in Snowflake can be batch or continuous, and processing can happen directly within Snowflake itself.
 Thanks to Snowflake’s multi-cluster compute approach, these pipelines can handle complex transformations, without impacting the performance of other workloads.

 To learn more, download the eBook: "Five Characteristics of a Modern Data Pipeline."